divmain/js-seed/README.md

 One of the most common blockers to starting a new project is boilerplate.
 Not many of us want to spend days setting up build and test infrastructure - we want to get coding while the idea is fresh.

-This is a well known problem with a number of existing solutions (see [Yeoman](http://yeoman.io/), [Slush](http://slushjs.github.io/), [Brunch](http://brunch.io/), et al).
-However, my experience with many of these projects has fallen short, because although the generated code works, it is often opaque or out of date and hard to fix when something goes wrong.

 Ideally,

 - Starting a new frontend project should take less than 5 minutes.